 Additional note: Alexander Osborne remarried after the death of Sarah.
 His new wife was Ruth (née Cantlebury), the widow of William Sibley, who was the brother of Samuel Sibley (whose wife Mary suggested the “witch cake”) and Mary Sibley, first wife of Jonathan Alcott.
 The couple joined the church and were respected members of the community.
 In 1720, years after Alexander’s death, Sarah’s two sons brought suit claiming they had been ill-treated by Alexander and forced to sign away their property rights.

-273 Maple Street.
-Private residence.
+273 Maple Street, opposite Gorman Road.
+Private Residence.
 Not open to the public.

 The driveway that leads to the Memorial Auditorium at St. John’s Prep is located at approximately 55 Spring Street.
 This was the original location of the house where Sarah and Alexander Osborne lived in 1692.